-Jay also strikes me as someone who had had a very rough life, and on the streets at times.
-It seems that for him as well that drinking, drugs and sex are what he knows in terms of coping.
-So when Faybian was spending so much time with Jay, Jay was trying to help Faybian the only way he knew how.
-Unfortunately that way was not healthy for Faybian, or much anyone, but I don’t honestly believe Jay wanted to hurt Faybian, though I could be wrong.
-Omar and his abuse of Jay was hard to watch.
+Jay also strikes me as someone who had had a very rough life and was on the streets at times.
+It seems that for him as well drinking, drugs, and sex are what he knows in terms of coping.
+So when Faybian was spending so much time with Jay, Jay was trying to help Faybian in the only way he knew how.
+Unfortunately, that way was not healthy for Faybian, or much anyone, but I don’t honestly believe Jay wanted to hurt Faybian, though I could be wrong.
+Omar and his abuse of Jay were hard to watch.
 He had had Jay jumped by his goons because Jay was doing sex work even though Omar made it clear he wanted Jay to himself.
-Meanwhile Jay was on the DL and presumably living with his baby mama.
-So Jay had to be exclusive with Omar, but Omar more than likely was still sleeping with his baby mama, for when Jay showed up to their place and she answered she was wondering what he was doing there to see “her man”.
+Meanwhile, Jay was on the DL and presumably living with his baby mama.
+So Jay had to be exclusive with Omar, but Omar more than likely was still sleeping with his baby mama, for when Jay showed up at their place and she answered she was wondering what he was doing there to see “her man”.
 I think that Omar really had Jay jumped due to the sex work and because Jay might have inadvertently outed Omar to his baby mama.
 Either way, whether Jay was knowingly and purposefully guilty for drugging Faybian (and knowing he could have died), Jay didn’t deserve to be possibly tortured and/or killed by a jilted lover.
-The follow up web series may or may not address what became of Jay, but definitely it addresses that Reggie is not happy to know Greg and Tammy are expecting.
+The follow-up web series may or may not address what became of Jay, but definitely it addresses that Reggie is not happy to know Greg and Tammy are expecting.
 Good stuff overall, the sequel is definitely juicer than the first movie, in my opinion.

-This was the movie that put me on game to Teedra Moses’ incredible song “Invitation”, which I’ve listened to ever since, and shower enemas, which has come handy ever since.
+This was the movie that put me on game to Teedra Moses’ incredible song “Invitation”, which I’ve listened to ever since.
+It also taught me about shower enemas, which have come in handy ever since.
 TMI?
 Get over it.
 This is Pride weekend and this information might be useful for some.
 It certainly was for me!

 Starring Jussie Smollett, The Skinny was my first recognizable introduction to this Smollett sibling.
 I’m fairly certain I had not seen that adorable kids show with all the siblings and it would be years until I saw Jussie absolutely steal hearts as Jamal Lyon on Empire.
 Best of all, it was written and directed by Patrik-Ian Polk, the creator of Noah’s Arc!